A HISTORY OF ENGLAND IN THE MIDDLE AGES

-Meanwhile Henry he had many illegitimate children but he only had one legitimate son called William.
-In 1119 The king of France recognised William as the heir to the English throne and heir to the Dukedom of Normandy.
+Meanwhile Henry had a son called William.
+In 1119 The king of France recognized William as the heir to the English throne and heir to the Dukedom of Normandy.
 However William drowned in 1120 when his ship, the white ship, sank.
 Henry was left without an heir.
 Before he died in 1135 Henry made the barons promise to accept his daughter Matilda as queen.

 In 1170, while Henry was in Normandy he lost his temper and shouted 'will no-one rid me of this turbulent priest?'.
 Four knights took him at his word and they went to England and killed Becket in Canterbury Cathedral.
 Public opinion was horrified by the murder.
 Eventually Henry was forced to do penance.
 He walked barefoot through Canterbury while monks lashed his bare back.

 Henry also had trouble from his sons because he refused to give them any real power.
 He had 8 children of whom 4 died in infancy (by no means unusual in the Middle Ages when infant mortality was very high).
 Four sons survived, Henry, Geoffrey, Richard and John the youngest.
 In 1173-74 Henry faced a rebellion by his four eldest sons assisted by their mother.
 Henry put down the rebellions and he forgave his sons.
 However his wife was held a prisoner for the rest of Henry's reign.